Volunteer to help our Community

 Crosslight Debt Advice

 Crosslight Advice is an independent, community-focused charity working to alleviate poverty caused by problem debt and lack of financial capability.
+We are so excited that we will be hosting free fortnightly Crosslight sessions at St Dionis starting in July.

 The Money Course is a simple, effective, online budgeting and money education resource run by Crosslight Advice designed to equip you with tools to get on top of your finances.